kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.6.20 - November 7, 2017 =
+* Added 480p resolution option.
+* Added option to hide unwanted encode formats from the attachment pages and encode queue.
+* Fixed bug that prevented 360p encoding for videos less than 480p.
+* Fixed bug that did not automatically select default encoding formats.

 = 4.6.19 - November 2, 2017 =
 * Fixed shorthand array declaration to retain compatiblity with versions of PHP older than 5.4.